LeonvDeursen/Manual-Google-Time-Lamp/README.md

 Now comes the fun part.
 We will now start with changing the colors of our LEDstrip depending on the color of our event.

 #### Step 16 Downloading Libraries.
 For our LEDstrip to work, we will need a new library.
 In the ArduinoIDE application, go to tools and 'manage libraries'.
-Here you can search for the Adafruit_NeoPixel librarie and download it wit all it's dependencies.
+Here you can search for the Adafruit_NeoPixel library and download it wit all it's dependencies.
 Afterwards go to the top of your file and include the following code:

 ```
 #include <Adafruit_NeoPixel.h>